demisto/content/Packs/Bonusly/Integrations/Bonusly/README.md

-## Configure Box v2 on Cortex XSOAR
+## Configure Bonusly on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
 2. Search for Bonusly.